krys-dm/SDEV245-SecureCoding/module5/OWASP.md

 ```

 ### Why it’s vulnerable
 - No authentication or authorization.
-Any caller can request another user’s profile by manipulating `:userId` (horizontal privilege escalation).
+Any caller can request another user’s profile by manipulating `:userId`.
 Sensitive fields may be leaked.

-### Secure fix (Node/Express)
+### Secure fix
 ```js
 function requireAuth(req, res, next) {
   if (!req.user) return res.status(401).json({ error: 'login required' });